DavidVargasxyz/davidvargasxyz.github.io/content/linux/Logical Volume Manager (LVM).md

   Logical volume "lvbook2" successfully removed.
 ```

-Removing a logical volume is a destructive task.
-You need to ensure that you perform a backup of any data in the target logical volume prior to
+- Removing an LV is destructive
+- Backup any data in the target LV before deleting it.
-deleting it.
-You will need to unmount the file system or disable swap in the logical volume.
+- You will need to `unmount` the file system or disable swap in the logical volume.
 \
 6\.
 Execute the `vgdisplay` command and grep for "Cur LV" to see the number of logical volumes currently available in vgbook.
-It should show
-0, as you have removed both logical volumes.
+It should show 0, as you have removed both logical volumes.
 ```bash
 [root@server2 ~]# sudo vgdisplay vgbook | grep 'Cur LV'
   Cur LV                0